marioguerriero/obi/README.md

  - `api` web server exposing OBI's internal database for external usage e.g. querying the status of a job while it's running
  - `assets` generic assets e.g. images used in the code
+ - `client` contains the code for using OBI from a remote client.
+Two clients are made available: the first one, written in Python and accessible through the `client/generic_client.py` script is meant for system administrators and another one, accessible by compiling `client/obi-submit.go` which is meant for the final user to allow him to submit his jobs
  - `examples` contains example YAML files to showcase how a system administrator can attach a cloud computing platform with an OBI deployment
  - `master/autoscaler` code written for the autoscaler feature